mikolajkalwa/nodejs-validator-benchmark/README.md

 ![Time to validate an object](results/comprehensive-validation.svg)

 In the case of only validating the object structure, myzod is about 8 times faster than Joi and almost 3 times faster than zod.
-However, in case of full validation, myzod is 4 times faster than Joi and about 2 times slower than zod.
-I know that in this case I've checked the performance of the validator library, not myzod itself, but as I mentioned earlier, myzod doesn't include sophisticated validation methods out of the box.
-The results may change if there's a faster alternative to the validator library.
+However, in case of comprehensive validation, myzod is 4 times faster than Joi and about 2 times slower than zod.
+I understand that the performance of the validator library greatly influenced the results of this test, but as I mentioned earlier, myzod does not include sophisticated validation methods out of the box.
 Ajv turned to be the fastest to validate object structure, it's almost 5 times faster than myzod, and over 14 times faster than zod.
-In the case of full content validation, Ajv is about 2 times faster than zod.
+In the case of comprehensive content validation, Ajv is about 2 times faster than zod.

 ### Conclusions
-Myzod is fast, however the results mentioned in the library readme doesn't meet the reality.
-Today (end of November 2023) myzod is only 3 times faster than zod when validation object structure only.
-When it comes to the actual validation, myzod with combination of validator was slower than zod itself.
+Results mentioned in the myzod documentation don't meet reality.
+As of today (November 2023), myzod is only 3 times faster than zod when validating object structure only.
+When it comes to the actual validation, myzod (with validator) was slower than zod itself.
 These results suggest that zod got a lof faster over the last 3 years (results mentioned in myzod repo were added there in April 2020).
 Should you use the fastest library?
-It depends...
-If your application needs to process thousands of requests per second, I'd use Ajv.
-In other cased zod is my preferred solution as it integrates very nicely with the Typescript ecosystem.
-Having types generated based on a validation schema helps to avoid unnecessary code duplication within a project.
-You only need to modify the object schema, and types are getting automatically changed as well.
+It depends on your needs.
+If your application requires the processing of thousands of requests per second, I would recommend using Ajv.
+In other cases, Zod is my favorite solution because it works well with the Typescript ecosystem.
+Having types generated based on a validation schema helps to avoid code duplication within a project.
+You only need to change the object schema, and types are automatically changed.